-Until we can be together again, Ride-Along with Sundance School of Riding and our virtual lessons on our YouTube Channel: at
+Ride-Along with Sundance School of Riding and our virtual lessons on our YouTube Channel at

-For the time being, all visitors to the barn must contact us first and schedule an appointment; no large groups, only three riders in the arena at a time.
+For the time being, all visitors to the equestrian center must contact us first and schedule an appointment; no large groups, only two riders in the arena at a time.
 We teach all riding levels ages 9 and up in all-year-round semi-private lessons; horses and tack provided.
 We have helmets to rent for an additional charge.

-We have set up online payments to reduce person-to-person interactions.
-If you are able to pay for your lesson before arriving at the facility, we encourage you to pay through our Venmo account mikia-parker or PayPal at firstname.lastname@example.org.
-Prices are $60 per student for an hour long lesson; $40 per student for a 30min lesson; and $5 rental fee if you need to rent a school helmet.
+We have set up online payments for your convenience.
+If you are able to pay for your lesson before arriving to the facility, we encourage you to pay through our Venmo account mikia-parker.
+Prices for lessons are $75 per student per hour long lesson; and $5 rental fee if you need to rent a school helmet.

-Thank you for your cooperation to ensure the health and safety of everyone during these uncertain times.
-We greatly appreciate it!
-If you have any questions or if you would like a new student questionnaire, email us at , as that will be the best way for us to respond.
+If you have any questions or if you would like a new student questionnaire, email us at email@example.com, as that will be the best way for us to respond.

 One Hour Riding Lessons